Why you should avoid a ketogenic or very low carb diet

 We are constantly being told that even a small amount of weight loss is good for us, and that is true.
 But how that weight loss is achieved is often overlooked, and the long term consequences need to be considered.

 The Ketogenic Diet is an accepted therapy for hard to treat paediatric epilepsy which has been in use for almost 100 years.
-It has come and gone in different fad diet guises such as Atkins, the Zone, Sugar Busters, Dukan etc, but it was never meant to be used by the general population.
+It has come and gone in different fad diet guises such as Atkins, the Zone, Sugar Busters, Dukan etc, but it was never really meant to be used by the general population.

 Much of the weight loss achieved particularly at the beginning of low-carb diets is water, which is used to flush out ketones generated by stored fat breakdown, and excess amino acids from the high protein intake.